Before You Fix Your Diet, Fix Your Sleep

 Most people start with food.

-We hear “7–9 hours” all the time, but quality matters just as much as quantity.
-You can technically be in bed for eight hours and still wake up feeling like you didn’t recover.
+We hear “7–9 hours” all the time, but that doesn’t really mean much if the quality isn’t there.
+You can be in bed for eight hours and still wake up feeling like you didn’t actually recover.

-When someone asks me about nutrition or weight loss, I almost always start by asking how they’re sleeping.
-Because when sleep is inconsistent, everything else requires more effort.
+When someone asks me about nutrition or weight loss, I almost always start with sleep.
+Because when sleep is inconsistent, everything else just takes more effort.

-When sleep quality drops, it doesn’t just make you tired.
-It changes how your body regulates energy, stress, and appetite.
+When sleep is off, it doesn’t just make you tired.
+It changes how your day actually feels.

-The good news is that sleep responds quickly to consistency.
-When we give the body routine, it adjusts.
+The good news is that sleep responds pretty quickly to consistency.
+When you give your body a routine, it adjusts.

 Sleep directly affects the hormones that regulate hunger and fullness.